 Once paring is complete, click the "Notes" button (it looks like a Post-It note), enter "Pairing Completed" and click OK.
 Observe that a note is added to the trace window.

-Read the CapSense button Characteristic and observe the messages.
+Read the Button Characteristic and observe the messages.

 Add a note that says " Button Characteristic Read Complete"